Broadhalfpenny Down: New Year's Day Matches

 Broadhalfpenny Down hosted a match on New Year's Day 2022 to kick off a season of celebrating two and half centuries of First-Class cricket.
-It's only the third time that the ground has seen play on New Year's Day.
+This was only the third time that the ground had seen play on New Year's Day.

 In 1929 a charity cricket match was played between the Hampshire Eskimos and The Invalids Cricket Club, a club founded in 1919 for players wounded in WW1.
 Ex-Sergeant Major Newland, fondly known as Picolo Jim, climbed on top of the monument and beckoned the players to the field to start the match.
 The game, which was interrupted by the Hampshire Hunt, was a cold and low scoring affair with The Invalids scoring 89 all out and the Eskimos scoring 78 in reply.
 It was so bitter and cold that as soon as the last wicket fell the players went straight to the Bat and Ball and drank the pub dry.

 At the turn of the millennium Hambledon CC arranged a match commencing at the stroke of midnight using car headlights to light the ground, play was then halted due to bad light and resumed later in the day.
 An Adi Aymes Benefit Invitation XI beat a Hambledon team by 2 wickets knocking off the 61 required for victory.

 In 2022 the Hampshire Huskies, comprising local cricketers and journalists, beat the Broadhalfpenny Brigands by 17 runs.
 Huskies lost the toss (using a George III Halfpenny from 1772) and batted first playing in blue bobble hats; Brigands played in green but warm headwear was unnecessary as it was the warmest New Year's Day on record.
 The game was played 20 overs a side with a pink ball on an artificial pitch, in stark contrast to games that would have been played 250 years earlier.
 After the match players and supporters retired to the Bat and Ball pub for a traditional roast dinner and post match refreshment.

 Broadhalfpenny Down Preservation Trust

 The Broadhalfpenny Down Preservation Trust was incorporated in 2010 and granted charitable status in 2012.
-It is responsible for raising the funds to fulfil the following objectives:
+It is responsible for raising funds to fulfil the following objectives: